Understanding the Basics of an FHA Mortgage

 What is an FHA mortgage?

-An FHA loan is a mortgage backed by the Federal Housing Administration.
+An FHA home loan is a mortgage insured by the Federal Housing Administration.
 An FHA loan allows for a

 What are some of the required documents for an FHA loan?

 Just as a reminder, there are some fees you might forget about when you start shopping for a loan.
 Be sure to ask what fees may apply to your loan which can include FHA mortgage insurance, appraisals, inspections, credit reports, and documentation preparation fees for other aspects of the home loan process.
-Make sure the lender you choose provides you with a list of fees you are expected to pay and when they will be due so there are no surprises during your loan process.
+Also, make sure the lender you choose provides you with a list of fees you are expected to pay and when they will be due so there are no surprises during your loan process.

 *All loan programs are subject to credit approval.